ansible-collections/cloud-content-handbook/backport_changes.md

 If `stable-7` is the latest major release,

-* Bugfixes and trivial changes from the main branch are backported to the two latest stable releases - `stable-7` and `stable-6`.
+* Bugfixes, securtiy fixes and trivial changes from the main branch are backported to the two latest stable releases - `stable-7` and `stable-6`.
 * New features, deprecations and minor changes can be backported to the latest stable release - `stable-7`.
-* Security fixes should be backported to at least the two latest stable releases - `stable-7`and `stable-6`.

 After the bot successfully creates the backport PRs, they can be merged to the respective branches upon passing CI and receiving approvals.